nitishs95/Suicide-Rate-Analysis/README.md

  The number is supposed to be fortunately dropping.

- **Problem Statement 1:** I want to analyze which age group of people have been the victim of it the most considering there demographical and biographical information.
+ **Problem Statement 1:** I want to analyze which age group of people have been the victim of it the most considering their demographical and biographical information.

  **Problem Statement 2:** If the suicide rate has been increasing or decreasing and how it is getting affected.